fractal-mcp/sdk/packages/oai-hooks/README.md

 ## Credits

 This package is based on the reference hooks from [OpenAI's Apps SDK Examples](https://github.com/openai/openai-apps-sdk-examples/).
 The original code provides excellent patterns for building widget UIs, but isn't published as an importable npm package.
-This package makes those hooks easily installable and reusable across projects with clean file naming and comprehensive documentation.
+This package makes those hooks easily installable and reusable across projects.

 ## Installation